-- Finds a hospital, surgeons and physicians that is the right fit for you.
+- We find the best hospital, surgeons and physicians that are the right fit for your requirements.

 - We will minimise any additional hassle with paperwork that may arise after your surgery so you can focus on your treatment and recovery.

-Surgery Now is an Irish cross-border care health service, that helps people by-pass long waiting lists and gets free care in neighbouring EU Countries, under the EU Cross-Border Healthcare Directive.
+Surgery Now is an Irish cross-border healthcare service, that helps people by-pass long waiting lists to receive free care in EU Countries, under the EU Cross-Border Healthcare Directive.

-In February 2015, The EU Cross-Border Healthcare Directive was put into the national law in each of the 28 EU state member states.
-Under the Directive, it allows any citizen of an EU country to travel to another EU country for treatment and their home government has to issue a refund for the cost of the treatment within 28 days.
+The EU Cross-Border Healthcare Directive allows an EU citizen to travel to another EU country for treatment, and their home government will issue a refund for the cost of this treatment.

-No, it is open to any person that would be entitled to treatment in an Irish hospital.
+No, you don’t need to be on a waiting list.
+This scheme is available to any person that would be entitled to treatment in an Irish hospital.

 Outpatient consultations are also covered.

-The legislation allows people to travel anywhere in Europe for any type of elective treatment, except organ transplants.
-Surgery Now has partnered with leading hospitals to deliver this service.
+Surgery Now has partnered with leading private hospitals and clinics to deliver this service.

-We help to organise X Rays, MRI scans, ECGs and blood tests.
+The diagnostics depends on the type of treatment you need.
+We help you to organise X Rays, MRI scans, ECGs and blood tests, where necessary.